-It makes sense that the Black Diamond Carbon Compactor Pole would pull in best practices from avalanche probes and rando racing poles to make about the best backcountry poles you could imagine.
+It makes sense that the Black Diamond Carbon Compactor Ski Poles would pull in best practices from avalanche probes and rando racing poles to make about the best backcountry poles you could imagine.
 After years of messing around with those Flicklock poles and all their rotten shortcomings (most notably, trying to re-extend them after they’d frozen shut on my pack) the first time I tested out the Black Diamond Carbon Compactors was nothing short of magical.

 The Black Diamond Carbon Compactor Pole is a 3-piece game-changer that I swore by on multi-day backcountry split tours last winter.
 It marries modern durability with lightness and packability, bringing general dependability you won’t find in most other bits of tour gear for splitboarders.

 Usually, the poles are the last thing I fold up, once I’m done with all the other transitions.
-For that reason, I’ve also got on my heavier gloves, which can make grabbing the Flicklock a royal pain.
+For that reason, I’ve also got on my heavier snowboard gloves, which can make grabbing the Flicklock a royal pain.
 Not for the Black Diamond Carbon Compactor Poles – just hit the button below the handle, bam, it’s in 3 parts.

 And better than my standard three-part Flicklock Pole, in 3 folding chunks I can actually fit these in my pack for descent.
 Which can help guarantee they won’t freeze up when folded together.